 The lender needs to determine that a) you are who you say you are, and b) you are able to make repayments as per the loan requirements.
 In order to determine this, you will need to provide various documents.

 - Proof of identity, like a driver’s licence or passport

 - Employment and income verification, like a recent tax return or payslips from recent months

-- Details of any assets or liabilities you may have (such as credit cards or personal loans) and possibly bank statements to show savings and repayments
+- Details of any assets or liabilities you may have (such as credit cards, buy now, pay later accounts or personal loans) and bank statements to show savings and repayments

 - Contact details of your employer, past finance lenders, and landlord or property manager if you rent

-- Details of the car you intend to purchase, if you know which car you intend to purchase
+- Details of the car you intend to purchase

 3. Want to move swiftly?
 Consider conditional finance pre-approval or loan pre-approval.

 With your conditional loan pre-approval, you can move quickly to get the car you want.
-Imagine finding your ideal car, within your budget, only to be pipped at the post because you didn’t have the new car finance the day/hour/minute you needed it.
+Imagine finding your ideal car, within your budget, only to be pipped at the post because you didn’t have the new car finance the day, hour or minute you needed it.

-Keep in mind though that pre-approval does expire after a set period, usually 90 days.
+Keep in mind though that pre-approval does expire after a set period, which is a maximum of 90 days.

 Select your lender

-You can get new car finance from various lenders – credit unions, banks, building societies, some car dealerships, finance brokers.
+You can get new car finance from various lenders – Member-owned banks, one of the big four banks, building societies, some car dealerships or, finance brokers.
 It’s important to remember that one size does not fit all when it comes to car loans, so you need to shop around for the right loan for your situation.

 Questions you should ask prospective lenders.

 As with any big purchase, do your research and write notes before you meet with any lenders so you don’t forget what to ask.
 If this is your first, or second, loan it can be overwhelming.
 Questions we recommend asking: